danielcson/broadstreet-code/README.md

 # broadstreet-helper

-Code to check BroadStreet's Daily Numbers data.
+Code to automate the process checking the integrity of BroadStreet's Daily Numbers data.